 After buying a house, there are a ton of things to do like changing the locks, painting and moving in.
-However in a frenzy, most new homeowners forget one important thing, setting up the necessary financial systems for paying the mortgage.
-I know this may seem like a no-brainer but hear me out because this is less about affordability and more about creating a simple process for making on time monthly payments.
+However in a frenzy, most new homeowners forget one important thing, setting up the necessary financial systems for paying their mortgage.
+I know this may seem like a no-brainer but hear me out because this is less about affordability and more about creating a simple process for making on-time monthly payments.

 The good news is that this applies to more than just the mortgage.
 Any large purchase you make will need its own financial “workflow”.
 This includes car payments and financing a timeshare.